lucy-gelderloos/reading-notes/class-08.md

 ### How does this topic connect with your long term goals?

 Being able to control exactly where and how content displays is a key requirement of successful design, whether it's for a website or a software GUI.
 Knowing all the available layout options, even if I don't use them, will help me understand what's possible in this industry.

+## Things I want to know more about

+I want to practice with flexbox to see how it works in real situations.